7 Most Unusual Festivals Found Only in Japan

 Location: Furano, Hokkaido

-Forano, located in the heart of Hokkaido, is not only a lovely town known for its lavender fields and ski resort, but also home to an intriguing summer event – the Belly Button Festival.
+Located in the heart of Hokkaido, Forano is not only a lovely town known for its lavender fields and ski experience, but also home to a fascinating summer event - the Belly Button Festival.

 Origin

-Unlike many other Japanese festivals, Belly Button Festival is a modern invention first celebrated in 1969.
-The festival was created for fun and to bring together the local residents in Furano as the town is sparsely populated because of its mountains.
-It's called Belly Button Festival because Furano is located in the center of Hokkaido and the festival features belly button-themed dance.
+Unlike many other Japanese festivals, the special Belly Button Festival is a modern invention first celebrated in 1969.
+Created for fun and to foster community among the sparsely populated residents of Furano, the festival derives its name from the town's central location in Hokkaido and features belly button-themed dances.

-A lot of things will go on during this two-day celebration.
-But the highlight is the belly button dance competition, in which thousands of dancers with their bellies painted with funny faces such as mustachioed clowns, animals and Japanese characters compete for prizes.
+The two-day celebration features a variety of activities, but the highlight is the belly button dance competition.
+Thousands of dancers, adorned with their bellies painted as mustachioed clowns, animals, and Japanese characters, compete for prizes.

 Visitors from abroad can also apply to participate in the belly button dance free of charge.
-To take part, you need to do as the participants do, meaning to draw a funny face on your stomach and cover your real face with a straw hat or something similar.
-You don't have to bring anything as the festival committee will provide a belly button dance outfit which you can rent for a charge.
+Dress in the special outfit provided by the local committee, then draw a funny face on your belly and cover your face with a straw hat or something similar.
+It is time to join the dance.

 Date: Third Sunday of December